 Directions: From Radcliffe on Trent village centre: turn at the mini roundabout by the Co-op store and travel up Shelford Road towards Shelford.
 The main entrance is from Park Road, which is 5th on the left of Shelford Road, after crossing the railway bridge.
 There is no car park – please have consideration for local residents when parking in side streets.
 The park is open in daylight hours and entrance is free.

-Mr. Rockley’s vision of a living memorial has developed over the past ninety years, particularly through the work of ground staff and five resident head gardeners: George Stubbings 1927–1962, Jack Hannam 1962–1977, Jim Lambert 1977–2004, Aiden Herrett 2004 to 2016 and Jenny Ellis from 2016 to the present.
+Mr. Rockley’s vision of a living memorial has developed over the past ninety years, particularly through the work of ground staff and five resident head gardeners: George Stubbings 1927–1962, Jack Hannam 1962–1977, Jim Lambert 1977–2004, Aiden Herrett 2004 to 2016 and Jenny Ellis from 2016 to 2019.
 Each head gardener has brought their unique style to the park, shaping its character over the decades.

 Radcliffe Parish Council, Cityspace Greening and Rushcliffe Borough Council have enhanced the park in recent years by planting trees, shrubs and flowers.
 Rowan, daffodil, snowdrop, dogwood, primula, hellebore and various perennials have added texture and colour.
 Stump stepping stones and a willow tunnel now nestle among trees backing on to the Cliff Walk.
 Eight wooden sculptures, created by young people from the village working with Positive Futures, are secreted in the woodland walk near the main entrance.

 A pavilion, built in the 1920s, houses the original plaque describing Lisle Rockley’s gift of the park.

 The Pavilion was extensively refurbished in 2016 and additional turf was inserted round the perimeter of the oval lawn.
 The glasshouses were cleaned, re-glazed and new cold frames and storage sheds were installed.